Quantum quenches from an excited state: Introduction

-The fact that the condition $F_1^{\Psi} F_1^{\Phi}\neq 0$ actually leads to the presence of undamped oscillations -- and then absence of relaxation -- at all orders in $\lambda$ was argued in \cite{oscill} in the following way.
-The remainder $O(\lambda^2)$ in (\ref{Phi_0}) is a function that at large time can either indefinitely increase in modulus, or approach a constant value, or itself exhibit undamped oscillations.
-Discarding the first possibility, which is not expected for physical observables (e.g. the magnetization), the remaining two possibilities lead to undamped oscillations for the complete result, as long as these are present at leading order.
-Remarkably, oscillations exhibiting no damping over hundreds of periods within the accessible time interval were then observed numerically for a nonperturbative quench of the Ising spin chain in \cite{Jacopo}.
+The fact that the condition $F_1^{\Psi} F_1^{\Phi}\neq 0$ actually leads to the presence of undamped oscillations beyond the perturbative time scale was argued in \cite{oscill} along the lines that we will recall in section \ref{further} below.
+Remarkably, oscillations exhibiting no damping over hundreds of periods within the accessible time interval were then observed numerically\footnote{Undamped oscillations had been observed over much shorter time spans in previous numerical studies, see \cite{BCH,RMCKT,KCTC,Lukin,Liu} and the discussion in \cite{oscill}.} for a nonperturbative quench of the Ising spin chain in \cite{Jacopo}.

-The extension of the analytical results of \cite{quench} to higher spatial dimensions was given in \cite{oscillD}, where it was shown, in particular, that $F_1^{\Psi} F_1^{\Phi}\neq 0$ continues to be the condition for undamped oscillations in a homogeneous quench\footnote{For the more general case of inhomogeneous quenches there is an additional condition about the extensiveness of the quenched domain \cite{oscillD}.}.
+The extension of the analytical results of \cite{quench} to higher spatial dimensions was given in \cite{oscillD}, where it was shown, in particular, that $F_1^{\Psi} F_1^{\Phi}\neq 0$ continues to be the condition for undamped oscillations in a homogeneous quench\footnote{For the more general case of inhomogeneous quenches there is an additional condition about the extensiveness of the quenched domain \cite{oscillD}, see also section \ref{further} below.}.
 Since $F^{\cal O}_1\neq 0$ means that ${\cal O}$ creates the quasiparticle, $F_1^{\Psi} F_1^{\Phi}\neq 0$ means that the post-quench theory possesses a neutral\footnote{Detailed illustrations of the role of symmetries and charges are given in \cite{DV,oscillD}.} quasiparticle ($F_1^{\Psi}\neq 0$) and that $\Phi$ couples to this quasiparticle ($F_1^{\Phi}\neq 0$).
-It is natural to ask to which extent the presence of undamped oscillations depends on the initial conditions.
+It is natural to ask to which extent the presence of persistent oscillations depends on the initial conditions.
 Answering this question, however, had proved too difficult so far.
 Indeed, changing the initial condition for the homogeneous quench (\ref{quench}) means starting with a pre-quench state other than the ground state of $H_0$, and then with a non-normalizable state whose direct use leads to undetermined expressions.